doomjoshuaboy/CVS-Redux/README.txt

 Capcom VS SNK REDUX IKEMEN Screenpack

-This is an nightly only Screenpack.
-So if you put it in older IKEMEN and MUGEN or WinMUGEN, IT WILL NOT WORK!!!

 Welcome to This Customised Screenpack all by DoomJoshuaBoy.

 This is inspired by CAPCOM VS SNK 2 game, all rights reserved.

-Also please considering having at least 3-4 gb of ram as this screenpack is heavy resources
+**Also please considering having at least 3-4 gb of ram as this screenpack is heavy resources**

 Supporters:
 2Dee4ever
 ArachnoLord
 Hollow